Sharan-Ravula/CS-371-Cryptanalysis-Tool/README.md

 ## 📌 Project Overview

 This repository contains a frequency-based cryptanalysis tool designed to decipher text encrypted with a monoalphabetic substitution cipher.
-Developed for CS 371: Introduction to Computer Networking at the University of Kentucky, the project demonstrates how statistical properties of language (n-grams) can be used to break simple encryption without a known key.
+Developed for `CS 371: Introduction to Computer Networking` at the `University of Kentucky`, the project demonstrates how statistical properties of language (`n-grams`) can be used to break simple encryption without a known key.

 The tool analyzes reference texts (Shakespearean plays) to build a frequency profile of the English language and applies those patterns to recover plaintext from ciphertext.